Lake District Things To Do Travel UK

 Keswick is a market town and the biggest in the Lake District, making it the most popular for tourists.
 Set between the imposing Skiddaw mountain and Derwentwater lake, it offers the most things to do in the Lake District in one place, and one of those is to enjoy market day.

-The market is on every Saturday with stalls lining the centre of the town selling locally made products and food.
+Keswick Market is on every Thursday and Saturday from 9am to 4:30pm, with stalls lining the centre of the town selling locally made products and food.
 The cheese van is a big hit, as is the Greek stall selling all sorts of flavoured olive combinations and incredible feta cheese.
+Also pick up local food, gifts, clothing and artwork.

 Visit the Lakes Distillery